One-step learning algorithm selection for classification via convolutional neural networks

 \section{Introduction}

-Deep neural networks (DNNs) have shown extraordinary advances in recent years due to their ability to collect and process large volumes of data \cite{LEI2023119014,ZHANG2023119041}.
-Their well-deserved popularity has led to remarkable methodological developments and a broad spectrum of new applications \cite{BAO2023359,LEI2023119014}.

-In this paper, we propose the use of deep neural networks for meta-learning.
-This task is typically described as ``learning to learn'' in the sense that knowledge is extracted from datasets and machine learning algorithms, and then used to alleviate the challenges that face the current learning process \cite{AliS1,MU2022344,SHAO2023211}.\footnote{This is a preprint of a work under submission and thus subject to change.
-Changes resulting from the publishing process, such as editing, corrections,structural formatting, and other quality control mechanisms may not be reflected in this version of the document.}

-Meta-learning is a broad field of machine learning with its origin some decades before the rise of deep learning.
-Some primary studies in this field learned from task properties, constructing ``meta-features'' that represent the datasets.
-The goal is then to transfer insights from the most similar tasks to a new task \cite{AliS1}.
-The reasoning behind meta-learning has been extended to other relevant challenges associated with deep neural networks, such as transfer learning or multitask learning \cite{XIA2023119008}.
-These challenges, however, are not related to this paper, which focuses on learning algorithm selection for classification \cite{AliS1,8951014}.
+Meta-learning is a broad field of machine learning that originated decades before the rise of deep learning.
+Some previous studies in this field have learned from task properties, constructing \emph{meta-features} that represent the datasets.
+The goal is then to transfer insights from the most similar tasks to a new task \cite{de2024meta,vettoruzzo2024advances}.
+The reasoning behind meta-learning has been extended to other relevant challenges associated with deep neural networks, such as transfer learning or multitask learning \cite{lughofer2022transfer,XIA2023119008}.
+However, these challenges are not related to this paper, which focuses on learning algorithm selection for classification \cite{AliS1,8951014}.